mignev/startappsync/README.md

 # Contributing
-Fork the [Configo repo on GitHub](https://github.com/mignev/startappsync), make your super duper awesome changes :) and send me a Pull Request. :)
+Fork the [startappsync repo on GitHub](https://github.com/mignev/startappsync), make your super duper awesome changes :) and send me a Pull Request. :)